-Global Navigation Satellite Systems-Reflectometry (GNSS-R) was first proposed in 1988 [Hall and Cordey, 1988] and uses reflected L-Band radiation from Global Navigation Satellite Systems (GNSS) signals such as those of Global Positioning System (GPS) to characterise the Earth's surface.
-At present this is predominantly used for monitoring winds [Clarizia and Ruf, 2016; Foti et al., 2015, 2017] and sea state [Marchan-Hernandez et al., 2010].
-It is also being explored extensively for other Earth observation purposes such as soil moisture detection [Masters et al., 2000], sea surface height [Clarizia et al., 2016] and sea ice monitoring [Gleason, 2006; Belmonte-Rivas et al., 2010].
-Specific cryospheric applications of GNSS-R include the detection of sea ice [Yan and Huang, 2016; Alonso-Arroyo et al., 2017], ice sheet altimetry [Rius et al., 2017] and altimetry of sea ice through both the delay of the reflected echo [Hu et al., 2017] and through its carrier phase delay [Li et al., 2017].
-The use of GNSS-R for altimetry purposes was first proposed by Martín-Neira through a Passive Reflectometry and Interferometry System [Martín-Neira, 1993], and has been very successful over a wide range of studies including fixed, air- and spaceborne experiments.
-Initial airborne precisions measured include three metres over the sea [Ruffini et al., 2004] and up to 5 cm over inland water bodies [Lowe, 2002].
-Recently accuracies of 10-90 cm have been attained [Semmling et al., 2013], and as such it can be seen as a very promising technique for the altimetry field.
+Global Navigation Satellite Systems-Reflectometry (GNSS-R) was first proposed in 1988 (Hall & Cordey, 1988) and uses reflected L-band radiation from GNSS signals such as those of Global Positioning System (GPS) to characterize the Earth's surface.
+At present this is predominantly used for monitoring winds (Clarizia & Ruf, 2016; Foti et al., 2015, 2017) and sea state (Marchan-Hernandez et al., 2010).
+It is also being explored extensively for other Earth observation purposes such as soil moisture detection (Masters et al., 2000), sea surface height (Clarizia et al., 2016) and sea ice monitoring (Belmonte-Rivas et al., 2010; Gleason, 2006).
+Specific cryospheric applications of GNSS-R include the detection of sea ice (Alonso-Arroyo et al., 2017; Yan & Huang, 2016), ice sheet altimetry (Rius et al., 2017), and altimetry of sea ice through both the delay of the reflected echo (Hu et al., 2017) and its carrier phase delay (Li et al., 2017).
+The use of GNSS-R for altimetry purposes was first proposed by Martín-Neira through a passive reflectometry and interferometry system (Martín-Neira, 1993), and has been very successful over a wide range of studies including fixed, airborne, and space-borne experiments.
+Initial airborne precisions measured include 3 m over the sea (Ruffini et al., 2004) and up to 5 cm over inland water bodies (Lowe, 2002).
+Recently accuracies of 10-90 cm have been attained (Semmling et al., 2013), and as such it can be seen as a very promising technique for the altimetry field.
 Due to the specular nature of reflections from ice and the necessity of satellite techniques to monitor these areas, it is a natural step to apply these methods to land-based ice sheets.
-As noted by Slater et al. [2018], accurate DEMs can contribute to: the delineation of drainage basins; the estimation of grounding line ice thickness; mass balance calculations; boundary conditions for models of ice dynamics; as well as potential sea level rise.
+As noted by Slater et al. (2018), accurate DEMs can contribute to the delineation of drainage basins, the estimation of grounding line ice thickness, mass balance calculations, boundary conditions for models of ice dynamics, and potential sea level rise.

-L-Band signals were first shown to be sensitive to sub-metre ice elevation changes in 2004 [Cardellach et al., 2004], but this level of accuracy depends on using the phase delay of a coherent signal [Li et al., 2017] that is not applicable when the scattering is more diffuse.
-More recently GNSS-R signals have been proven to distinguish ocean, transition zone and glacial ice [Rius et al., 2017].
-In their study, Rius et al. [2017] identified factors affecting the reflected signal and this study builds on that through the application of an algorithm previously used to measure sea surface height [Clarizia et al., 2016].
-This algorithm is applied over the extent of the Antarctic Ice Sheet using all available data from the Low-Earth Orbiter TechDemoSat-1 (TDS-1) and compared primarily with a Digital Elevation Model (DEM) from ESA's CryoSat-2 [Slater et al., 2018], as it is the most recent of the Antarctic DEM releases.
-Two earlier DEMs [Bamber et al., 2009; Fretwell et al., 2013] independent of the CryoSat-2 data are also used for a comparison.
+L-band signals were first shown to be sensitive to submeter ice elevation changes in 2004 (Cardellach et al., 2004), but this level of accuracy depends on using the phase delay of a coherent signal (Li et al., 2017) that is not applicable when the scattering is more diffuse.
+More recently, GNSS-R signals have been proven to distinguish ocean, transition zone, and glacial ice (Rius et al., 2017).
+In their study, Rius et al. (2017) identified factors affecting the reflected signal and this study builds on that through the application of an algorithm previously used to measure sea surface height (Clarizia et al., 2016).
+This algorithm is applied over the extent of the Antarctic ice sheet using all available data from the Low-Earth Orbiter TechDemoSat-1 (TDS-1) and compared primarily with a Digital Elevation Model (DEM) from the European Space Agency's CryoSat-2 (Slater et al., 2018), as it is the most recent of the Antarctic DEM releases.
+Two earlier DEMs (Bamber et al., 2009; Fretwell et al., 2013) independent of the CryoSat-2 data are also used for a comparison.